 An overview of our classes and a rationale behind how we structure our school.

-Our school is a one form entry school who take pupils from Reception (4 - 5 year olds) to Year 6 (11 year olds).
+Woodsetton supports pupils with moderate and complex learning difficulties from Reception (4 - 5 year olds) to Year 6 (11 year olds).
 Pupils join us at different stages of their primary schooling and quickly settle into Woodsetton life.

 Each class is named after a woodland creature and pupils are grouped according to need and stage of development.
 Individual EHC plans are used to inform provision and outcomes.